webodf/WebODF/webodf/README_styleSaving.txt

 for implementation of direct formatting.

-Common styles are stored in styles.xml, while automatic styles are stored in content.xml or, if used by things in styles.xml, in styles.xml.
+Common styles are stored in styles.xml, while automatic styles are stored in content.xml if used within the document content, of in styles.xml if used as part of the document's master style definitions.
+Automatic styles are only applicable for the limited document scope (either 'document-styles', or 'document-content') they are defined within.
+That is, an automatic style defined in 'document-styles' cannot be referenced from 'document-content' and vice-versa.

 Both common styles and automatic styles can get new ids (style:name) during roundtrips.
 Style ids are only required to be unique with a given style:family